 Administrators, teachers, and other professional personnel may question a student regarding the student's own conduct or the conduct of other students.
-In the context of school discipline, students have no claim to the right not to incriminate themselves.
+In the context of school discipline, students have no right against self-incrimination.

-Students have no expectation of privacy in the contents of their lockers, desks, or other school property.
+Students have no expectation of privacy in the contents of their lockers, desks, School vehicles, or other school property.
 Lockers and desks assigned to students remain at all times under the control and jurisdiction of IDEA.